What does it take to transition from Startup to Scaleup?

 When I left Synamics, I realized that there was a lot I could still learn about the process of building a successful tech company.
 So while working with numerous other entrepreneurs, I began the process of doing research into growth and scaling.
 Over the past 18 years, I have been doing research to figure out what drives the rapid growth of technology companies and what factors lead to the creation of Unicorns and world class companies.

 What I have found is that we need another approach.
 One like that used by the Oakland As and the British Cycling team.
 What we need is to play Moneyball with scaling up.
 The research presented here is an attempt to begin a conversation about scaling and the use of evidence-based management.

-Much of the research presented in this website was conducted by Charles Plant in his role as Senior Fellow of the Impact Centre, an institute at the University of Toronto that focusses on commercialization of advances in the physical technologies.
+Much of the research presented in this website was conducted by me in my role as Senior Fellow of the Impact Centre, an institute at the University of Toronto that focusses on commercialization of advances in the physical technologies.

 We’ve updated the Narwhal List and released a new report for 2019.
 Canada’s tech community continues to make progress but we haven’t created a new Unicorn since 2015.
 The technology sector has doubled the number of companies that are on track to become Unicorns but the healthcare sector continues its slow decline.

 The impact of marketing and sales cannot be underestimated in the process of scaling.
 If you want to create a world class company, the first thing you will need is a large market within which to grow.
 And if you’re in a large market you’ll have competitors and if you want to beat them, you’ll need to spend lots of cash on marketing and sales to get the word out there.

 Capital is perhaps the biggest driving force in scaling companies.
 Having too little will impede growth and having too much will harm valuations.
 How much is enough is a big question but we can learn alot from successful companies, ones that have raised capital, grown rapidly and gone on to an IPO.
 This section looks at a number of different aspects of capital.